h2oai/h2o-3/h2o-docs/src/product/flow.rst

 How to Use the Interface
 ------------------------

-.. todo:: add link to the downloads page or add in infor here (is linking out bad?)
-.. todo:: order this area to cover basics of opening flow, using the interface, saving, getting help

 This guide walks through using Flow, H2O's web UI, for machine learning projects.

 Accessing Help